 We are not aware of any trails or roads at this time, although some parcels acquired in fee title may have existing field roads or low maintenance trails.
-The Keystone Woods property has several two tracks.
 Properties identified and prioritized for protection through conservation easements often have trails and roads on them; private landowners typically will be allowed to use those trails/roads on their property.

 Will the trails or roads remain and uses continue to be allowed after OHF acquisition?
-Yes annually as part of MLT's stewardship and enforcement protocols.
-Maintenance of permitted roads or trails in line with the easement terms will be the responsibility of the landowner.
+Yes